ansys/pymapdl/doc/source/user_guide/math.rst

 PyAnsys Math overview
 =====================
-`PyAnsys Math <pyansys_math_>`_ provides the ability to access and manipulate the large sparse matrices and solve a variety of eigenproblems in a similar manner to the popular `numpy <numpy_docs_>`_ and `scipy <scipy_docs_>`_ libraries.
+`PyAnsys Math <pyansys_math_>`_ provides the ability to access and manipulate large sparse matrices and solve a variety of eigenproblems in a similar manner to the popular `numpy <numpy_docs_>`_ and `scipy <scipy_docs_>`_ libraries.